 - During overhauling, You will find that the deposition of heavy silica scale on turbine stationary blades of IP and LP stages has reduced the steam path gap which restricts the steam flow to the condenser.

 - Remove Turbine Scale with glass bid blasting of turbine rotor and stationary guide blades followed by Balancing of Rotor at high speed.

 - In such cases, Complete set of condenser tubes needs to be replaced.

 B. GALVANIC CORROSION:

 Now, what is galvanic action?
-If we take two pieces of metal, one of a kind easily oxidizable, or that has a great affinity for oxygen, and the other of a kind less oxidizable and plunge them into an acidulated liquid, we shall find that chemical action will take place, and they will corrode in proportion to their respective affinity for oxygen.
-If, now, we connect them together with a piece of metal outside the liquid, or permit them to touch under the liquid, we shall find that the action will be almost wholly confined to the more oxidizable of the two metals, the other being practically unaffected.
-Thus, if we use plates of iron and copper for the two metals, we shall find that, if contact between them be maintained, the iron, which is the more oxidizable metal, will be the one to suffer by the oxidation, the copper not being affected at all.
+If we take two pieces of metal, one of a kind easily oxidizable, or that which has a great affinity for oxygen, and the other of a kind less oxidizable and plunge them into an acidulated liquid, we shall find that chemical action will take place and they will corrode in proportion to their respective affinity for oxygen.
+If now, we connect them together with a piece of metal outside the liquid or permit them to touch under the liquid, we shall find that the action will be almost wholly confined to the more oxidizable of the two metals, the other being practically unaffected.
+Thus, if we use plates of iron and copper for the two metals, we shall find that, if contact between them is maintained, the iron, which is the more oxidizable metal, will be the one to suffer from the oxidation, the copper not being affected at all.